mcgill-robotics/rover/README.md

 ### Installing ROS
 Follow [these steps](http://wiki.ros.org/noetic/Installation/Ubuntu) to install ROS.
 Next, follow [these steps](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) to see how to configure your shell and how to make a workspace.
 If you want, you can keep going with the tutorials to familiarize yourself with ROS and its commands.
-In addition, you should install pyserial and pybullet for Python.
+In addition, you should install the packages listed in "requirements.txt".

 ### Working with Catkin
 Catkin is ROS's build system, which traverses every ROS package in a source directory and compiles them into